Cities are dynamic and stimulating places, but their residents have a much higher rate of mental illness than the rest of the population.

 What to do?

-About one in five adults in the US live with a mental disorder, with depression ranked as the world's leading cause of distress by the WHO.
+About one in five adults in the US lives with a mental disorder, with depression ranked as the world's leading cause of distress by the WHO.
 This makes it very important to understand how the world around us deforms our mind: in this way politicians and urban planners will be able to promote incentives for a more natural lifestyle and more targeted restrictions on polluting factors.